okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-system-log-events/index.md

 The Okta [System Log](/docs/reference/api/system-log/) records system events related to your organization to provide an audit trail that you can use to understand platform activity and to diagnose problems.
 There are a few standard System Log events that you may encounter when Okta is enforcing [rate limits](/docs/reference/rate-limits/) on specific operations.

 * `system.operation.rate_limit.violation`<br>
 This event type is sent once per rate limiting period when a request is rejected for exceeding a rate limit.
-For example, if you exceed your calls per minute quota (60 seconds), then one event is sent within that 60 seconds.
+For example, if the rate limit that was exceeded has a reset period of one minute, then one event of this type is emitted during that period for the applicable scope.

 * `system.operation.rate_limit.warning`<br>
 This event type is sent once per rate limiting period as a warning that some significant portion of your rate limit has already been used within a period.
 For example, you receive a warning that you have reached 60% of your daily limit for event delivery.

 * `system.operation.rate_limit.notification`<br>
 This event type can provide additional information about rate limiting decisions.
-For example, Elastic Rate Limiting (ERL) was activated for you within a rate limiting period, or a violation event would have been emitted if you had a different configuration.
+For example, a violation event would have been emitted if you had a different configuration.

 ## DebugContext object